Neodymium magnets – most powerful on the market

 Young's modulus 1.7 x 104 kg/mm²

-Technical specification and ecology
+Technical and environmental data

 Chemical composition